Lakhmir Wala: Religion

+"This forested land will become fertile.
+Canals will flow here, trees will provide shade, and the land will yield wheat, barley, and rice in abundance."

 Demographics

 According to the 2001 census, the village has the total population of 1,584 with 280 households, 861 males and 723 females.

 Education

 There is a government primary school on the way to Chachohar.